 What have we done then?

 We have to scramble quickly to instantiate an EU-based office.
 Luckily for us, an EU-based partner has agreed to undertake this on our behalf and ‘own’ the customers based in the EU.
 However, this exercise will need to be paid for.

 The impact on our bottom line here is we have a pot of funds on ice for this potential eventuality.
 Plus, we would need more €’s to fund this new entity once up and running.
 This will have a continuing drag on our profitability too.
 The overall desire in the short term is to avoid any unnecessary expense unless it is essential.

-Being pragmatic, especially where we need decisions and surety of outcome from the UK Government where none is currently available, we have to assume the worse.
+Being pragmatic, especially where we need decisions and surety of outcome from the UK Government where none is currently available, we have to assume the worst.
 Yet based on the one slippage already from March to October, the question has to be….”Will we leave with no deal?”
 I think not, but that is not important.

 What is key is that we can meet our contractual obligations and the expectations we have set for our customers.
 So, irrespective, we need to have a position on what to do in the event of a no-deal.

 Added to the reality that any investment in mitigation is likely to be wasted or even worse ineffectual as it could be the wrong response.
 Therefore, doing not a lot today seems to balance risk versus reward.
 We know what to do if certain events occur.
 Just not sure if or when.

 Our action: Keep an eye on proceedings.
 Keep an open mind.
 Be reactive when facts are known.

-I hope this helps explains what we are (not) doing and why.
+I hope this helps explain what we are (not) doing and why.